pymupdf/PyMuPDF/docs/outline.rst

    .. attribute:: down

       The next outline item on the next level down.
-Is *None* if the item has no kids.
+Is *None* if the item has no children.

       :type: :ref:`Outline`